ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

   The ``modid.occ ∈ item`` syntax here allows us to retrieve names from export items like ``T(..)``; we leave this operation abstract.

-  It is an error if multiple export items returns OEnvs with mappings for the same occurrence name.
+  It is an error if multiple export items returns OEnvs with mappings from the same occurrence name to distinct original names.
 We thus need not worry about left- or right-biasing of the merge operation on OEnvs.

 * Define the *qualify* operation on an OEnv ``X``::